 Teens grow and develop at different rates.
 But general teen growth and development patterns can be grouped into four main categories.

-- Physical development.
-By age 15, most teens have entered puberty.
-Most girls are close to their adult height and have completed the phase of rapid growth that precedes the first menstrual period.
+By age 15, most teens have started puberty.
+Most girls are close to their adult height.
+They have completed the phase of rapid growth that precedes the first menstrual period.
 Boys often continue to grow taller and gain weight.
 The growth spurt in boys tends to start about 2 years after puberty begins and reaches its peak about 1½ years later.
 Also, gender characteristics continue to develop in both girls and boys.

-- Cognitive development, which is the ability to think, learn, reason, and remember.
-Teens gradually develop the ability to think in more sophisticated, abstract ways.
-They begin to perceive issues in shades of gray instead of black and white, as they gain a better understanding of concepts like morality, consequence, objectivity, and empathy.
-Although they may understand that people can see the same issue in different ways, they often are convinced their personal view is the one that is most correct.
+Teens gradually learn to think in more sophisticated, abstract ways.
+They start to see issues differently, as they gain a better understanding of concepts like morality, consequence, objectivity, and empathy.
+They may understand that people can see the same issue in different ways.
+But they often are convinced that their own view is the one that's most correct.

 Parents of teenagers ages 15 to 18 are often most concerned about whether their teens will be able to make good decisions.
 Parents know that the choices children make during the teen years can have an impact on much of their adult lives.
-It is normal to worry.
-But the chances are that he or she is going to be okay.
-Although your child may sometimes have lapses in judgment, know that you do have an effect on what your child decides, even if it doesn't always seem that way.
+It's normal to worry.
+Your child may sometimes have lapses in judgment.
+But know that you do have an effect on what your child decides, even if it doesn't always seem that way.

 Know that you are not alone in these types of concerns.
 For example, many parents worry about whether their teenager will:

-- Drive safely.
 You can help teach your teen about safe driving.
-But what a teen does when parents are not around is the unknown.
+But what a teen does when parents aren't around is the unknown.
+Even though your teen knows not to text and drive, it is important to remind them.
 Remind your child often that driving is a huge responsibility that should not be taken lightly.